ethersphere/swarm-guide/contents/usage/act.rst

 .. code-block:: bash

 	$ curl http://:mysupersecretpassword@localhost:8500/bzz:/4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b

 **Creating an EC key-pair protected manifest (single grantee):**

-.. // note:: The ``--password`` flag when using the ``pk`` strategy refers to the password that protects the bzz account private key, just as with the ``geth`` flag.
-This file should contain the password in plaintext.
-The command expects you to input the uploaded swarm content hash you'd like to limit access to.
-For the sake of the example we will refer to this hash as ``REF``

 .. note:: The ``pk`` strategy requires a ``bzz-account`` to encrypt with.
 The most comfortable option in this case would be the same ``bzz-account`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time.